-Re-Us se and C Compensation

-(a) [] [] [] [] The cr not at summ fall se winte times ntended that this CUTV course shall be rebroadcast t all ner session The copyright holder shall be the instructor of record ession The copyright holder shall be the instructor of record er session The copyright holder shall be the instructor of record over years The copyright holder shall be the instructor of record shall have the right of first refusal to be assigned the instructor of record YES/NO YES/NO YES/NO YES/NO YES/NO

-(b) The copyright holder retains the right to make revisions and edit the course prior to rebroadcast.
+Re-U se and (Compensation (a) It is intended that this CUTV course shall be rebroadcast [] [] [] The c fall se winte times The copyright holder shall be the instructor of record resision The copyright holder shall be the instructor of record resession The copyright holder shall be the instructor of record resession The copyright holder shall be the instructor of record research.
+YES/NO YES/NO YES/NO YES/NO (b) The copyright holder retains the right to make revisions and edit the course prior to rebroadcast. (c) Compensation (i) When the copyright holder is also the instructor of record, there will be workload credit of half the credit value of the course plus a payment of the appropriate additional compensation specified in Article 43.1. sh Financial compensation to the copyright holder who is not the instructor of record shall be a payment of 33% of the appropriate additional compensation specified in Article 43.1. (iii) Variation of this standard shall be by mutual agreement.
+(Information of workload credit shall be transmitted to CUASA.) n Compensation: Workload Credit: Other:

-(c) Compensation

-(i) When the copyright holder is also the instructor of record, there will be a workload credit of half the credit value of the course plus a payment of 33% of the appropriate additional compensation specified in Article 43.1.

-(ii) Financial compensation to the copyright holder who is not the instructor of reconshall be a payment of 33% of the appropriate additional compensation specified Article 43.1. (iii) Variation of this standard shall be by mutual agreement.
-(Information on workload credit shall be transmitted to CUASA.)

-n

-Compensation:

-Workload Credit:

-Other: